 Mayo Clinic's favorable faculty ratio, large patient population, and state-of-the-art diagnostic, therapeutic, and research facilities combine to create a truly integrated educational experience.
 The "Mayo Clinic way" of graduate medical education ensures you will have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.

 The training program fulfills the requirements for subspecialty training nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of the fellowship.

-The Nephrology Fellowship Program began in 1983, and since that time, more than 130 physicians have completed training.
+The Nephrology Fellowship began in 1983.
+Since that time, more than 130 physicians have completed training.
 It is anticipated that four fellows will complete training in this program annually.

 If you can dream it, then the Mayo Nephrology Fellowship will do all that they can to support you.
 The choices can be overwhelming at first, but there is ample help to navigate through to select the best options for you.